Purim: Reading of the Megillah

 The first religious ceremony which is ordained for the celebration of Purim is the reading of the Book of Esther (the "Megillah") in the synagogue, a regulation which is ascribed in the Talmud (Megillah 2a) to the Sages of the Great Assembly, of which Mordecai is reported to have been a member.
 Originally this regulation was only supposed to be observed on the 14th of Adar; later, however, Rabbi Joshua ben Levi (3rd century CE) prescribed that the Megillah should also be read on the eve of Purim.
 Further, he obliged women to attend the reading of the Megillah, because women were also part of the miracle.
 The commentaries offer two reasons as to why women played a major role in the miracle.
 The first reason is that it was through a lady, Queen Esther, that the miraculous deliverance of the Jews was accomplished (Rashbam).
 The second reason is that women were also threatened by the genocidal decree and were therefore equal beneficiaries of the miracle (Tosafot).

-In the Mishnah, the recitation of a benediction on the reading of the Megillah is not yet a universally recognized obligation.
-However, the Talmud, a later work, prescribed three benedictions before the reading and one benediction after the reading.
+The Talmud prescribed three benedictions before the reading and one benediction after the reading.
 The Talmud added other provisions.
 For example, the reader is to pronounce the names of the ten sons of Haman in one breath, to indicate their simultaneous death.
-An additional custom that probably began in Medieval times is that the congregation recites aloud with the reader the verses Esther 2:5, Esther 8:15–16, and Esther 10:3, which relate the origin of Mordecai and his triumph.
+An additional custom that probably began in medieval times is that the congregation recites aloud with the reader the verses Esther 2:5, Esther 8:15–16, and Esther 10:3, which relate the origin of Mordecai and his triumph.

 The Megillah is read with a cantillation (a traditional chant) which is different from that which is used in the customary reading of the Torah.
 Besides the traditional cantillation, there are several verses or short phrases in the Megillah that are chanted in a different chant, the chant that is traditionally used during the reading of the book of Lamentations.
 These verses are particularly sad, or they refer to Jews being in exile.
 When the Megillah reader jumps to the melody of the book of Lamentations for these phrases, it heightens the feeling of sadness in the listener.

-In some places, the Megillah is not chanted, but is read like a letter, because of the name iggeret ("epistle"), which is applied to the Book of Esther.
-It has been also customary since the time of the early Medieval era of the Geonim to unroll the whole Megillah before reading it, in order to give it the appearance of an epistle.
+In some communities, the Megillah is not chanted, but is read like a letter, because of the name iggeret ("epistle"), which is applied to the Book of Esther.
+It has been also customary since the time of the early medieval era of the Geonim to unroll the whole Megillah before reading it, to give it the appearance of an epistle.
 According to halakha (Jewish law), the Megillah may be read in any language intelligible to the audience.

 According to the Mishnah (Megillah 30b), the story of the attack on the Jews by Amalek, the progenitor of Haman, is also to be read.